blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 sudo apt install docker-ce
 ```

-Create a temporary directory in which to download the containerlab files
+Create a temporary directory in which to download the Containerlab files

 ```
 mkdir /tmp/containerlab